 Why K-12 Networks Fail

-In addition to a user's device, online learning requires high-capacity Internet connections (we recommend at least 100 Kbps/student) to the door of the school, robust wired and wireless networks inside the building, and specialized software.
+In addition to a user's device, online learning requires high-capacity Internet connections to the door of the school, robust wired and wireless networks inside the building, and specialized software.

 If one or more of these network parts is old, malfunctioning, misconfigured, or missing, the Internet slows to a crawl.